psychosophonis/truffledapps/README.md

-This repo includes files fro building truffle example projects/tutorials.
+This repo includes files for building truffle example projects/tutorials
+- much of which we are still discovering and working through.
 The first tutorial is an extension of our 'Greeter' hello world examples linked on our web page.
 The second set of files is for a more complex project puts a web frontend on a gambling contract BouncingWishingWell.sol.